Marie Annonson: Coaching career

 Within each program at USA Gymnastics, the federation recognizes coaches that have received the highest level of coaching distinction.
 This title is called the Master of Sport.
-Marie was added to this honorary list in 2014.
+Annonson was added to this honorary list in 2014.
 Along with that recognition, her athletes Kristin Allen and Michael Rodrigues were also inducted into the USA Gymnastics Hall of Fame, Class of 2015.

-After attending the 2016 World Championships with her 13-19 women's group of Morgan Sweeney, Sophie Gruszka, and Amanda Waterson, Marie shifted from full-time Head Coach of WestCoast Training Center to focus solely on running the business portion of WCTC.
-Michael Rodrigues, her former World Champion, took over as Head Coach and continues that position currently.
-Marie returned to coaching with Michael and her other team coaches in 2019 however, Michael Rodrigues remains the head coach of WestCoast Training Center.

-Marie participated in the FIG Coaching Academy Level 1 in Portugal in 2009 and the FIG Coaching Academy Level 2 in 2015.
-She passed Level 2 with the second highest marks and plans to pursue obtaining her FIG Coaching Brevet by attending the Level 3 course sometime in the near future.
+Annonson participated in the FIG Coaching Academy Level 1 in Lisbon, Portugal in 2009, Level 2 in Ghent, Belgium in 2015, and the final Academy Level 3 in Aalen, Germany in 2022.
+She passed Level 3 with the highest marks along with 4 other peers earning her FIG Coaching Brevet.

-In 2017, Marie attended the FIG International Judges course in Indianapolis, Indiana and earned her FIG Judging Brevet Category 4.
+In 2017, Annonson started her judging career by attending the FIG International Judges course in Indianapolis, Indiana earning her FIG Judging Brevet Category 4.
+She then passed up to Category 3 in 2023 at the same course in Lausanne, Switzerland.
+Annonson has judged at international acrobatic gymnastics competitions in Switzerland (2019), (Belgium (2019), and Portugal (2020).
+With her most notable judging roles being at the Acrobatic Gymnastics World Age Group Championships in Geneva, Switzerland in 2021, and again in Baku, Azerbaijan in 2022.
 She is also currently a USA Nationally Rated Judge.
-She has judged at international acrobatic gymnastics competitions in Belgium (2019), Portugal (2020) and will judge for the US at the Acrobatic Gymnastics World Age Group Championships in Switzerland in June 2021.

-Other notable contributions Marie has made to the world of Acrobatic Gymnastics is her participation in the Introductory Acrobatic Gymnastics course created and led by her former coach, Tonya Case.
-This course was created by Tonya while she was the Acrobatic Gymnastics FIG Technical Committee President in order to grow Acrobatic Gymnastics in multiple countries interested in the sport.
-Marie helped create the 4-day curriculum course and has taught the course in Venezuela (2010), Bolivia (2011), Mozambique - Africa (2012), Mexico (2013 & 2018), Guatemala (2018), & Trinidad & Tobago (2018).
+Other contributions Annonson has made to Acrobatic Gymnastics is her participation in the Introductory Acrobatic Gymnastics course created and led by her former coach, Tonya Case.
+This course was created by Case while she was the Acrobatic Gymnastics FIG Technical Committee President to grow Acrobatic Gymnastics in multiple countries interested in the sport.
+Annonson helped create the 4-day curriculum course and has taught the course in Venezuela (2010), Bolivia (2011), Mozambique - Africa (2012), Mexico (2013 & 2018), Guatemala (2018), & Trinidad & Tobago (2018).

+Annonson started choreographing acrobatic routines in 2002 and has been doing choreography for both her team and other clubs across the USA since.
+Her choreography has contributed to many team USA medals including choreographing the routines that won Cu, Blante and Corbett the bronze and gold medals at the 2022 Senior World Championships in Baku, Azerbaijan.
+Annonson has also choreographed the National Elite Routine in 2017 & 2018 at the Acrobatic Gymnastics National Championships.

-Currently, Marie is focusing on WestCoast Training Center, her acrobatic gymnastics business in Livermore, California.
-She often travels to teach multi-level acrobatic courses, choreograph acrobatic routines all over the US, judges acrobatic competitions and other varied things such as being a member of the Las Vegas World Cup Organizing Committee and has also choreographed the National Elite Routine in 2017 & 2018 at the Acrobatic Gymnastics National Championships.
+Currently, Annonson is focusing on WestCoast Training Center, her acrobatic gymnastics business in Livermore, California.
+She often travels to teach multi-level acrobatic courses, choreograph acrobatic routines nationally, judge acrobatic competitions and other various positions such as being a member of the Las Vegas World Cup Organizing Committee.
+Annonson and WCTC hosts regional championships ever year and she also assists running competitions such as the Pan American Championships in Bogota, Colombia in 2022.